apollographql/eslint-plugin-graphql/README.md

 npm install eslint-plugin-graphql
 ```

-**Coming soon:** Easier tooling so you can just pass a GraphQL server URL.

 ![Screenshot from Atom](screenshot.png)

+**Coming soon:** You can use it now with the manual approach described below, but we are working on easier tooling so you can just pass a GraphQL server URL.

 ### Configuring ESLint